 icon of two figures talking with one arm around the shoulder

 Hair loss can be an emotional experience and it may be hard to talk about with others.
-Sharing feelings with a support system and dermatologist can help patients manage the disease’s impact on everyday life. i
+Sharing feelings with a support system and dermatologist can help patients manage the disease’s impact on everyday life. vii

 Alopecia Areata by the Numbers